 MODERN SLAVERY STATEMENT

-Getty Images is a leading global provider of digital content comprising of images, video and music to over one million customers in almost every country in the world.
-Our digital content products and services do not involve the usual reporting issues around packaging, manufacturing supply chains and human rights for affiliated suppliers and workers; however, we fully support the aims of the UK's Modern Slavery Act 2015 and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains, or in any part of our business.
+Getty Images is a leading global provider of digital content comprising of images, video and music to nearly one million customers in almost every country in the world.
+Our digital content products and services do not involve the usual reporting issues around packaging, manufacturing supply chains and human rights for affiliated suppliers and workers; however, we fully support the aims of the UK's Modern Slavery Act 2015 and are committed to combatting modern slavery and human trafficking.
 Our values reflect our commitment to acting ethically and with integrity in all our business relationships.

 The Getty Images operating group of companies' ultimate parent company is Getty Images, Inc. Getty Images is US based, with operating subsidiaries in the UK and around the world.
 The terms "Getty Images"/ "the Group" as used in this statement, refer collectively to Getty Images, Inc. and its subsidiaries, including Getty Images International, Getty Images (UK) Limited and Getty Images UK DevCo Limited.
-The Group has over 1800 employees and operates on a global basis.
+The Group has approximately 1675 employees and operates on a global basis, employing over 100 staff photographers and videographers and working with over 310,000 contributors.

 Whilst we have not identified modern slavery as being a particular risk in our own business and supply chains, as part of our initiative to identify and mitigate risk we: